-e.
+d.
 Friends of the Basilica Foundation

 In 2018, the Friends of the Basilica Foundation was established with the goal of promoting and supporting the Bishop's Basilica of Philippopolis, one of the Foundation's signature projects.
 A member of the Foundation's staff is a founder of the Friends of the Basilica Foundation.
-During 2022 and 2021 respectively, there were no transactions between the two parties.
+During 2023 and 2022 respectively, there were no transactions between the two parties.